ajeett/react-native-image-editor/README.md

 | --------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------- |
 | <img title="iOS" src="https://github.com/react-community/react-native-image-picker/blob/master/images/ios-image.png"> | <img title="Android" src="https://github.com/react-community/react-native-image-picker/blob/master/images/android-image.png"> |

-#### _Before you open an issue_

-This library started as a basic bridge of the native iOS image picker, and I want to keep it that way.
-As such, functionality beyond what the native `UIImagePickerController` supports will not be supported here. **Multiple image selection, more control over the crop tool, and landscape support** are things missing from the native iOS functionality - **not issues with my library**.
-If you need these things, [react-native-image-crop-picker](https://github.com/ivpusic/react-native-image-crop-picker) might be a better choice for you.

 ## React Native Compatibility
 To use this library you need to ensure you match up with the correct version of React Native you are using.